Complementarities in Sparse Two-Sided Interaction Models: Identification

-Theorem~\ref{thm:tukey_identification} extends the classical identification result for the TWFE model: it requires knowledge of $\beta_0$, but allows this parameter to differ from zero.
-The proof proceeds by first showing that, for each observed match, one can construct a function of $\boldsymbol{\theta}_\mathcal{O}$ and the identified $\beta_0$ that equals the product of known functions of the corresponding worker and firm productivities.
-Connectedness of $G_{IJ}$ then guarantees that all worker and firm effects can be recovered up to the normalization, completing the identification argument.
+Theorem~\ref{thm:tukey_identification} extends the classical identification result for the TWFE model by allowing $\beta_0$ to differ from zero, provided that it is identified.
+The proof first constructs, for each observed match, a function of $\boldsymbol{\theta}_{\mathcal{O}}$ and $\beta_0$ that equals the product of known functions of the corresponding worker and firm productivities.
+Connectedness of $G_{IJ}$ then allows all worker and firm productivities to be recovered up to the normalization.

-In labor market applications, the matching network is rarely fully connected, especially over short time horizons.
-A common practice is therefore to restrict the analysis to the largest connected component.
-For example, in the West German labor market studied by \cite{card2013workplace}, the largest component contains over 95\% of workers and 90\% of firms.
-Similar firm coverage is reported by \cite{bonhomme2023much} for Austria, Italy, Sweden, Norway, and the United States, although worker coverage is often much lower, in some cases falling below 50\%.
+In labor-market applications, the matching network is rarely fully connected, especially over short time horizons.
+Analyses therefore commonly focus on the largest connected component.
+In the West German labor market studied by \citet{card2013workplace}, for example, the largest component contains more than 95\% of workers and 90\% of firms. \citet{bonhomme2023much} report similar firm coverage for Austria, Italy, Sweden, Norway, and the United States, although worker coverage is often substantially lower and in some cases falls below 50\%.

-Theorems \ref{thm:beta_identification} and \ref{thm:tukey_identification} highlight the additional requirements introduced by allowing complementarities.
-Relative to the TWFE model, the Tukey model imposes only a modest cost: the same connectedness condition is needed, with the sole extra requirement that the graph contain at least one informative cycle to identify $\beta_0$.
-This result exploits the fact that $\beta_0$ is a global parameter: it governs the entire interaction function $f$ and does not vary across specific workers or firms.
-Hence, it can be identified using local information in $G_{IJ}$ and then applied across all matches to recover $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$.
+Theorems~\ref{thm:beta_identification} and~\ref{thm:tukey_identification} highlight the additional requirements introduced by allowing complementarities.
+Relative to the TWFE model, the Tukey model requires only a modest strengthening of the network conditions: in addition to connectedness, the graph must contain at least one informative four-cycle to identify $\beta_0$.
+This result exploits the fact that $\beta_0$ is a global parameter governing the complementarity structure of $f$ and does not vary across workers or firms.
+It can therefore be identified from local variation in $G_{IJ}$ and, together with connectedness, used to recover the productivity collections $\boldsymbol{\alpha}$ and $\boldsymbol{\psi}$ throughout the graph.
+This raises a natural question: what is lost by imposing the simpler TWFE specification when the interaction function exhibits complementarities?

-The Tukey model, therefore, offers a simple and flexible way to incorporate complementarities into the BI framework, while requiring only minimal conditions on the matching network for identification.
-By contrast, as I show in the following sections, more general specifications such as the BLM and seriation models demand substantially stronger network requirements, which are typically stringent and rarely satisfied in applications.